-Are you struggling to cut down on your page load time?
+Are you struggling to cut down on your page load time so get a free website now?
 Not sure what to do to shrink your website?
 Don’t panic because you’re one among thousands of people who are facing the same issue.
 We’ll be bringing you some useful tips right here right now.

 These case studies are strongly suggestive of the fact that page load time plays a critical role in diverting traffic towards (or away from) your website.
 This consequently affects your SEO, conversion and ultimately your revenue.
 So now who doesn’t want to optimize their website?!